RaphaelIT7/gmod-holylib/README.md

 #### sourcetv.RECORD_ACTIVE = -3
 there already is an active record!

+> [!NOTE]
-> NOTE: Should we allow multiple active record?
+> Should we allow multiple active record?
 I think I could implement it.
 If wanted, make a request for it.

 #### sourcetv.RECORD_NOTACTIVE = -4
 there is no active recording to stop!